vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Set-SddcCertificateAuthority.md

 This example will configure an OpenSSL Certificate Authority in SDDC Manager.

 ## Parameters

 ### -certAuthority

-The type of Certificate Authority to be configured - Microsoft or OpenSSL
+The type of Certificate Authority to be configured.
+One of: `Microsoft`, `OpenSSL`.

 ```yaml
 Type: String